-At Huntsville Hospital, we believe that informed patients make better choices about their health care providers and are better able to participate in their own care.
-We provide this information to assist you in decision making about your health and treatment options.
+We believe that informed patients make better health care choices and are better able to participate in their own care.
+We encourage you to use quality information to help make decisions about your health and treatment options.

 Huntsville Hospital’s Core Measures

 The annual Report to our Community contains our scores on each core measure.